-Welcome to Tunica County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Tunica County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Tunica County is located in the northeastern portion of the Delta Region of Mississippi on the Mississippi River.
 Tunica County was formed on February 9, 1836 and was named after the Tunica Native Americans.
 Today Tunica County is an important center of tourism in the state built around numerous casinos and resorts.
 The Tunica area is now the third-largest gaming region in the United States, after Las Vegas and Atlantic City.
 Its effect on the local economy has spurred population growth in unincorporated parts of the county outside Tunica proper.